Law & market

 How the check works

-Paste a listing, ad or post; every risky phrase is highlighted in your text with the reason in plain English and the rule behind it.
+Paste a listing, ad or post; the risky phrases we detect are highlighted in your text with the reason in plain English and the rule behind it.
 It runs in your browser and nothing is uploaded.

 Not legal advice.
 ComplyAds is an informational risk check that flags potentially problematic wording under US rules.
 It does not certify compliance or cover every rule, and it is no substitute for advice from a qualified professional in the markets you sell in.